Terry Wahls, MD Workout and Diet

 ‘Your best strategy is to eat these radical things called vegetables.’

-Terry Wahls’s Fitness Routine
+Terry Wahls’s Workout Routine

 Weekly Workout Routine